WebexCC-SA/LAB-2310/docs/Excercise1.md

       ![Nav](./assets/2310_Excercise1_3.png){ width="700" }

-- In the Contact Center navigation pane, under the Customer Experience section, select Channels and search for the entry point named: **EP_1**.
+- In the Contact Center navigation pane, under the Customer Experience section, select Channels and search for the entry point named: **Entry Point-1**.

       ![Nav](./assets/2310_Excercise1_4.png){ width="700" }

-- Within the details for **EP_1**, locate the Phone Number section and note the Webex Calling location and the Support Number.
+- Within the details for **Entry Point-1**, locate the Phone Number section and note the Webex Calling location and the Support Number.

-      - Webex Calling location: [**site1**]
+      - Webex Calling location: [**RTP Location 8**]
-      - Support Number: [+19842990142]
+      - Support Number: [+19842906061]

       ![Nav](./assets/2310_Excercise1_5.png){ width="700" }